CredLancer/SuperLancers/README.md

 ## Unique Value Proposition

-Self sovereign identities and verifiable credentials are the core feature of SuperLancersZK, and we are leveraging Flare and Scaffold-Eth to make it possible to mint NFT credentials on-chain in a decentralized and transparent manner.
+Self sovereign identities and verifiable credentials are the core feature of SuperLancersZK, and we are leveraging Flare network and Scaffold-Eth to make it possible to mint NFT credentials on-chain in a decentralized and transparent manner.
 Our digital reputation framework uses Aztec Token Bridge to preserve privacy in payments, invoicing and encourage anonymous feedback.

 These features work well together to create a reimagined workplace for the on-chain future.